Kinship Care Manitoba: What Relatives Need to Know Before Saying Yes

 A family member calls.
 A social worker shows up.
 A child you love needs somewhere to go, and you are the one being asked.
 For many Manitobans, becoming a caregiver starts not with a deliberate decision to foster but with a phone call that changes everything in an afternoon.

-If you are a grandparent, aunt, uncle, older sibling, or family friend who has stepped in — or is being asked to step in — for a child in care, this post explains what kinship care in Manitoba actually involves, what you are entitled to, and what happens next.
+If you are a grandparent, aunt, uncle, older sibling, or family friend who has stepped in — or is being asked to step in — for a child in care, this post explains what kinship care in Manitoba actually involves, what support may be available, and what happens next.

 What Kinship Care Is in Manitoba